Z3TA/webide/README.txt

 Reporting bugs
 ==============

 Open a new file, and write down instructions on how to repeat the bug.
-Then hit Ctrl + Shift + S to post it.
+Save the file, uncluding "bugreport" in the file name (without the quotes) Then hit Ctrl + Shift + S to post it.
 (There will be a confirmation box).